metaperl/binary-martingale/hacked.md

 day, but I can tell you: waking up to losing $27,000 is way more painful.

-## VPS Server Hardening

-Again, if you are going to be your own bank, you have to think like a bank.
-It always irritates me when I am trying to visit my online bank account and they require me to enter extra forms of identification, but now I know why they do it.

-### 2-Factor Authentication is a MUST
+## 2-Factor Authentication is a MUST

 While
 [it does seem tortuous to setup 2-Factor Authentication on Windows](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-plan-mfa) certain